 Help your teachers teach each other and continue to engage with them as a group and as individuals.
 Take this learning back into your plan and respect their conclusions.

 In the end it will be your teachers who are the heroes, not the administrators.
 If you see COVID-19 as an opportunity to be the most famous school administrator in the world, you are hiding the glory from your real stars.

 Communication and transparency are fundamental

 Agree your communication strategy and stick to it.
-Now is not the time to get funky with new technology.
-Work with what the majority feel comfortable with or you are going to have people not receiving the message.
+Now is not the time to get funky with modern technology.
+Work with what the majority feel comfortable with, or you are going to have people not receiving the message.